 Tour the Old City of Jerusalem

 If you want to go more in-depth and it’s your first visit, we recommend taking a longer tour of the Old City like this one.
-Both Ronnie and I have visited many times before so we opted to do the free tour and then took the kids back to a few special spots after lunch.
-One option for getting around is the new Old City train – inquire at the tourism office near Jaffa Gate.
+Another option for getting around is the new Old City train – inquire at the tourism office near Jaffa Gate.
 It provides a kid-friendly narrated ride around the Old City.
 I’ll be honest that we waited for about 20 minutes in the afternoon and it never came, though I did see it running in the morning.
-Caveat emptor.
+YMMV.

 Splash around in Teddy Park